BingX Review 2026

 | Protection Fund | $10M | $300M |

 BingX wins on trader pool size and demo mode completeness.
 Bitget wins on security reserves by a massive margin.
-Performance data quality is comparable on both.
-I ran simultaneous copy trades on both platforms for 8 weeks.
-Execution speed was similar.
-The trader selection experience felt marginally better on BingX because of the more detailed filtering options.
+Performance data quality is comparable on both, and execution speed is similar.
+The trader selection experience is marginally better on BingX because of the more detailed filtering options.

 BingX vs Bybit: Futures Focus